-There are a lot of myths that surround vaccines.
+There are a lot of myths that surround vaccines for children.
 So much information available at our fingertips can cause fear and confusion.
-However, doctors and health experts, such as the CDC and the American Academy of Pediatrics, suggest that vaccines are safe and highly important.
+However, doctors and health experts, such as the CDC and the American Academy of Pediatrics (AAP), suggest that vaccines are safe and highly important.

-Vaccinating your child will help strengthen his immune system and protect him against diseases such as: tetanus, whooping cough, rubella, hepatitis B, polio, and others.
+Vaccinating your child will help strengthen their immune system and protect them against diseases such as tetanus, whooping cough, rubella, hepatitis B, polio, and others.
 Thanks to vaccines, these diseases are now rare.
-Most are no longer longer known, even though they caused epidemics in the past.
-Furthermore, vaccines save you money as treating a preventable disease is very costly and, if we avoid vaccination, diseases can reemerge and affect many people.
+Most are no longer known, even though they caused epidemics in the past.
+Furthermore, vaccines save you money as treating a preventable disease is very costly; if we avoid vaccination, diseases can reemerge and affect many people.